Fabric pre-treatment with Pregen

-In addition to all these requirements, in order to be ready for digital printing, the fabric must be addictivated with all those products that:
+In addition to all these requirements, in order to be ready for digital printing, the fabric must be addictivated to:

 Allow the fixation of the dye contained in the ink to the textile substrate